-Recently, the definition of prebiotics has been expanded to include certain types of fats from both plants and animals, polyphenols, and antioxidants – all the more proof we need a variety of foods in our diet!
+Recently, the definition of prebiotics has been expanded.
+It now includes certain types of fats from both plants and animals, polyphenols, and antioxidants.
+All the more proof we need a variety of foods in our diet!

-We encourage people to include fermented foods in their diet not only to add to that variety, but also because of the metabolic by-products of fermentation, and because if the product has living bacteria – those helpful bugs can help in metabolizing prebiotics you consume – potentially having benefits for your gut health!
+We encourage people to include fermented foods in their diet.
+Not only to add to that variety, but also because of the metabolic by-products of fermentation.
+Also because if the product has living bacteria – those helpful bugs can help in metabolizing prebiotics you consume.
+Potentially having benefits for your gut health!
 I am personally SO excited to see where the research goes in regards to fermented foods.